nguyenduclam1711/marketing-website-user-management/README.md

 To keep the database according to the changes to the model over time, you can create migrations to batch over all records.

 Run them for example with `nodemon migration/runner.js MIGRATION_FILE_NAME.js`

+This is also used to sync contacts manually with hubspot.
+The [migration/manually_send_hubspot_payload.js](https://github.com/DigitalCareerInstitute/marketing-website/blob/staging/migration/manually_send_hubspot_payload.js) holds the DB backup, sanitizing and sync-process documentation.
 ## Features

 For some actions you need a superadmin account, for some a normal admin role is enough.
 Contact [@spielhoelle](mailto:thomas.kuhnert@digitalcareerinstitute.org) or [@ majofi](https://github.com/majofi) for extended access rights.